 Cash

 Cambodia remains a cash-centered economy.
-Although the currency is Cambodian Riel, the U.S. Dollar is still the most preferred mode of payment in Siem Reap.
+Although the currency is Cambodian riel, the U.S. dollar is still the most preferred mode of payment in Siem Reap.

 Some establishments in Siem Reap also accept cards such as Visa, Mastercard, and JCB.

-Siem Reap Travel Guide Tip: To save money, convert your currency into Cambodian Riel or U.S. dollars in downtown Siem Reap, which offers better exchange rates.
-Or, convert just enough cash at the destination’s airport to cover the fare to the city center.
+Otherwise, convert just enough cash at the destination’s airport to cover your fare to the city center.

 Ways of Getting to Siem Reap